There’s sipping cocktails and then there’s sipping cocktails at cruising altitude…

-The iconic Emirates 380 cocktail bar and lounge is a popular area for travellers to perch at during their journey.
-As a self confessed AV geek, it’s one of my personal favourite aviation experiences (coming only second to the Emirates first class shower spa).
+As a self-confessed AV geek, it’s one of my personal favourite aviation experiences (coming only second to the Emirates first class shower spa).

-When can passengers access the Emirates A380 cocktail bar?
+When can passengers access the Emirates A380 bar?

 The Emirates A380 bar is accessible to all Emirates first class and business class passengers.
-As expected, economy passengers aren’t granted a pass, and there is no premium economy currently offered on Emirates A380 aircraft.
+As expected, economy class passengers aren’t granted a pass, and neither are those flying premium economy.

 Where is the Emirates A380 bar and lounge area located?

-The Emirates A380 bar is situated at the rear of the upper deck, immediately behind business class.
+The Emirates A380 bar is situated at the rear of the upper deck, immediately behind the business class cabin.

 Do Emirates first class passengers score better drinks?